meerkat-citronella/GaCampFin/README.md

 This is a node.js web scraper app that crawls the Georgia Government Transparency and Campaign Finance Commission website (http://media.ethics.ga.gov/search/Campaign/Campaign_ByName.aspx).
 It crawls the Georgia State Senator site (http://www.senate.ga.gov/senators/en-US/SenateMembersList.aspx) for a current list of GA state senators, then crawls the state ethics site using headless Chrome (and its API, Puppeteer) and records each individual contribution they received and writes it to a JSON file, along with some associated stats.
 It then pushes this data to a Firebase Firestore.

-This repo does not include dependencies (./node_modules).
-Dependencies can be installed with 'npm install'.

 Run 'node app.js' to run the app.
 App will do the following:

 - crawl the GA State Senate site and get list of current senators and photos